DeyangKong/LLM-FineTuneHub/README.md

 # LLM-FineTuneHub

-Details about training and evaluation LLM.
+Details about training, fine-tuing and evaluating LLM.

 ## SFT-train